-The best-fit model of PN9 presented in Section 3.2, which was constructed from a combination of radar and lightcurve data, was used to produce synthetic lightcurves corresponding to the 18 optical lightcurves used in this analysis.
+The best-fitting model of PN9 presented in Section 3.2, which was constructed from a combination of radar and light-curve data, was used to produce synthetic light curves corresponding to the 18 optical light curves used in this analysis.

-To generate each synthetic lightcurve, a ray-tracing algorithm was used to determine the illumination of each of the model's facets through a full rotation at the appropriate viewing geometry.
+To generate each synthetic light curve, a ray-tracing algorithm was used to determine the illumination of each of the model's facets through a full rotation at the appropriate viewing geometry.
 The scattering model that was used is a combination of the Lambertian and Lommel-Seelinger models (Kaasalainen et al. 2001).
 The sum of facet fluxes was then used to calculate the expected relative brightness of the asteroid, accounting for self-shadowing effects.
-This was converted to a relative magnitude, then both the synthetic and observed lightcurve magnitudes were offset to oscillate about a common zero point.
-The synthetic lightcurves were then shifted in phase in steps of 0.5° and the $\chi^2$ fit of the shifted synthetic lightcurves to the observed lightcurves was measured.
-For each lightcurve, the shift that produced the best overall fit was taken to be the rotational phase offset between the constant period model and the actual rotational phase of the asteroid.
+This was converted to a relative magnitude, then both the synthetic and observed light-curve magnitudes were offset to oscillate about a common zero-point.
+The synthetic light curves were then shifted in phase in steps of 0°..5 and the χ^2 fit of the shifted synthetic light curves to the observed light curves was measured.
+For each light curve, the shift that produced the best overall fit was taken to be the rotational phase of the asteroid.

-As PN9 is a highly symmetrical asteroid, brightness variations due to rotation are extremely small with lightcurve amplitudes often being as small as ~0.05 magnitudes.
-Without observing clear turning points that can be reliably linked between lightcurves, it is difficult to detect a coherent progression in phase offsets caused by YORP.
-As PN9's lightcurves are extremely sensitive to surface detail and scattering parameters, it is not always possible to identify turning points that repeat across both observed and synthetic lightcurves.
+As PN9 is a highly symmetrical asteroid, brightness variations due to rotation are extremely small with light-curve amplitudes often being as small as ~ 0.05 mag.
+Without observing clear turning points that can be reliably linked between light curves, it is difficult to detect a coherent progression in phase offsets caused by YORP.
+As PN9's light curves are extremely sensitive to surface detail and scattering parameters, it is not always possible to identify turning points that repeat across both observed and synthetic light curves.
+There are, however, a small number of clear and repeated turning points within our data set that can be used for a phase offset analysis.